lsymds/Baseline.FluentHttpExtensions/README.md

 * `Task<T> ReadJsonResponseAs<T>()` - Performs the request and deserializes the JSON response into an object of type T.
 This method first ensures that the status code returned is a successful one.

+* `Task<T> ReadXmlResponseAs<T>()` - Performs the request and Deserializes the XML content of the response into an object of type T. This method first ensures that the status code returned is a successful one.

+**HttpResponseMessage Methods**

+Occasionally, you may want to perform more than one action on a `HttpResponseMessage` returned by the `MakeRequest` method.
+The following methods allow you to do that against a `HttpResponseMessage` saved in a variable multiple times, without having to make the request again.

+* `Task<string> ReadResponseAsString()` - Reads the content of the response as a string.

+* `Task<T> ReadJsonResponseAs<T>()` - Deserializes the JSON content of the response into an object of type T.

+* `Task<T> ReadXmlResponseAs<T>()` - Deserializes the XML content of the response into an object of type T.

 ## Examples

 **Daily cat facts**